viralogic/py-enumerable/README.rst

 5. max
 6. avg
 7. median
-8. any
+8. any -- uses count in algorithm
-9. elementAt
+9. elementAt -- has to store data in list to allow resetting of iterator
-10. elemantAtOrDefault
+10. elemantAtOrDefault --uses elementAt
-11. first
+11. first --uses elementAt
-12. first_or_default
+12. first_or_default --uses first
-13. last
+13. last --uses first after sorting
-14. last_or_default
+14. last_or_default --uses last
-15. contains
+15. contains --uses any
+16. group_by -- due to grouped iterables having to be saved to memory when iterating through itertools.groupby result
+17. distinct -- uses group by in algorithm
+18. group_join -- uses group by in algorithm
+19. union -- uses distinct in algorithm